hstalker/dotfiles/README.md

 * It's an alias.
 * It's a shell session specific environment variable (not exported).

-Per-application shell modules should be placed under `XDG_CONFIG_HOME/shell/modules/{env,login,logout,interactive}/` as a `*.sh` file, where they will be loaded by the shell at appropriate times by the shell in alphanumeric order.
-This is in order to allow application specific shell configuration for more fine grained installation of these dotfiles (for example: tmux aliases could be placed in `$XDG_CONFIG_HOME/tmux/.interactive`, which then will only be installed/linked and loaded by the shell if the tmux configuration is installed).
-Per-application shell modules should not assume the presence of other per-application shell modules (but can have shifted load order or workarounds to work in the presence of other per-application modules).

-Shells will load per-install per-shell override scripts as per the prior mentioned rules.
-These customization points can be found at:
-`$XDG_CONFIG_HOME/{shell,sh,bash,zsh,ksh}/custom.{env,interactive,login,logout}`.
+Shells follows a standard `conf.d/`-style alphanumerically ordered module auto-loading system.
+The following load order is respected for the relevant :
+* `$XDG_CONFIG_HOME/shell/modules/{env,login,interactive,logout}/*.sh`
+* One of the following dependent on which shell is being configured:
+  * `$XDG_CONFIG_HOME/sh/modules/{env,login,interactive,logout}/*.sh`
+  * `$XDG_CONFIG_HOME/bash/modules/{env,login,interactive,logout}/*.sh`
+  * `$XDG_CONFIG_HOME/ksh/modules/{env,login,interactive,logout}/*.sh`
+  * `$XDG_CONFIG_HOME/zsh/modules/{env,login,interactive,logout}/*.sh`

+This mechanism application-specific shell configuration allows for more modular shell configuration.
+For example:
+ * Tmux aliases could be placed in `$XDG_CONFIG_HOME/shell/modules/interactive/50-tmux.sh`.
+ * These aliases will only be installed/linked and loaded by the shell if the tmux configuration is also copied/linked into that directory.
+ * If the user does not choose to install tmux configuration, it will not be loaded at all.

+Shell modules should assume as little knowledge of other shell modules as possible in order to maximize isolation.

-Due to the complexity of working around various shells' idiosyncrasies.
-Top-level shell scripts (i.e. in `$HOME`) should not need to be modified.
+Due to the complexity of working around various shells' idiosyncrasies in order to create a normalized set of customization points (env, login, interactive, logout), top-level shell scripts (i.e. in `$HOME`) should be modified as little as possible.

-#### Misc: Different Behavior of Non-Login Non-Interactive Shells
+#### WARNING: Different Behavior of Non-Login Non-Interactive Shells
 Running non-interactive non-login shells with sh/ksh will not load any configuration.
 Bash/zsh will always load their respective `env` at a minimum in all shell types, however sh/ksh must be at least an interactive shell to load env.

-#### Warnings: Linux Distributions May Break the Setup
-It is possible that certain Linux distributions may source shell configuration files in their base scripts despite that altering the standard loading behavior.
-This would break our design.
-As far as we are aware, all the most common distros don't do this however.

-#### Warnings: This Design is Brittle and Subject to Change
-This setup works under the assumption that all shells are bourne shells (doesn't take into account sharing configuration to cshell derivatives or eshell for instance), and is only useful in a scenario where one changes shells often.
-This makes it both limited in scope, and unlikely to really be useful, especially if one writes their shell configuration in as sh compatible style as possible.
-Additionally the way this setup works in convoluted and brittle.
-As such it is a valid concern that this setup may be jettisoned entirely to focus on supporting a single shell type, vastly reducing the overhead.

 ---